aqli-epic/aqli-update/data/Readme.md

 ---

 ## GADM Shapefiles
-The underlying shapefiles for the gadm datasets can be found [here](https://uchicago.box.com/s/w0q0kmxhc1k2q5yuqexqgbd6ssjarg76).
-Refer point 3 of the issues and limitations section that talks more about this.
+The underlying shapefiles for these gadm datasets can be found [here](https://uchicago.box.com/s/w0q0kmxhc1k2q5yuqexqgbd6ssjarg76).
+Refer point 3 of the **Issues and limitations** section that talks more about this.

 ---